KS-1304/Hobbiton/index.md

 ### All Out

-During the All out event:

-● Attacks on GATHERING TILES are allowed.
+During the 'All Out' kill event, the following rules apply to all NAP members:

+● No town attacks on players inside their alliance territory.
-● No attacks on NAP and NAP Farms/Academy Cities.
+● No tile attacks on players inside their alliance territory.
-● City hits outside NAP are allowed but limited to a maximum of 2 hits per attacker.
-●  Rallies are not allowed.
+● Town attacks are allowed on players who are not in an alliance.
+● Attacks on other players are only allowed when you are also outside alliance territory (i.e. no attacking from a safe zone).
+● Maximum 2 attacks per town.
+● No rallies allowed.
-● No attacks on banners or headquarters.
+● No attacks on banners or HQ.
+● No town attacks during the castle battle.
+● Attacks on non-alliance members inside your territory are allowed, from within your territory.

 ### NAP Members
-● CcC/CCC
-● FKN/KvK
 ● LGN/LgN
 ● HOB/hob
-● TMA/tma
+● CcC/CCC
 ● FRA
-● LMA
+● TMA